 Click HERE for some ideas provided by the Duke Men’s and Women’s Soccer Coaches.

 Once you reach the coach, what do you talk about?
 It is important that you separate the questions that you ask about the campus from the questions that you ask about the team.
 Remember, if a coach wants you to play for them, they can be very convincing.
 The students that you talk to should be realistic about the environment and the opportunities from an academic standpoint.
 The conversation you have with the coaches should be directed toward your athletic goals and aspirations.
-Here are some questions that you can include in your conversation.
+Below are some questions that you can include in your conversation.
 Deeper conversations warrant a deeper level of questioning.
 This is where your self-advocacy skills play an important role.
-Practice the conversation with your parents or your CAP Director.
+Practice the conversation with your parents or the CAP Director.

 Here are some valuable questions to ask coaches: